-With the initial moves 1.d4 e6 2.c4 b6, the English sets up an intriguing battle on the board that calls upon a player’s understanding of strategy and adaptability.
+With the initial moves or 1. d4 b6 or 1.d4 e6 2.c4 b6, the English sets up an intriguing side line that tests a player’s understanding of strategy and adaptability.

 Below we look into the details of the English defense, examining its move order, theory, strategy, purpose, and variations.